Frequently Asked New York Personal Injury Questions

 All of our cases are taken on a contingency fee basis, which means that you do not have to pay an attorney’s fee unless we obtain compensation for you.
 The fee is based upon a percentage of the amount recovered.

 It is difficult to estimate, since the length of time it takes to process a case depends on a number of factors.
 KDLM’s philosophy is to obtain full compensation for our clients.
 In order to accomplish this, we put substantial time and effort into every case, and do not pursue “quick settlements.”
-Firms that seek quick settlements often do so to generate cash flow for themselves instead of acting in the best interests of their clients.
+WE SOMETIMES SETTLE CASES PRE-ACTION or EARLY IN THE CASE, so we SHOULD NOT HAVE THIS SENTENCE IN HERE.
+THIS ENTIRE SECTION MUST BE either eliminated or rewritten.
 Most of our cases typically take three to four years from beginning to end, when a settlement or verdict is reached.

 A great number of cases that KDLM handles do settle, but our approach is to treat every case as if it will be tried.
 Therefore, we will be in a position to negotiate your case from the strongest possible vantage point.
 Defense firms and insurance companies know that KDLM is not afraid to go to trial.